Doireann Ní Ghríofa: Recognition

-In 2019 she was a contributor to A New Divan: A Lyrical Dialogue between East and West (Gingko Library).

 In 2020 her book A Ghost in the Throat won Book of the Year at the An Post Irish Book of the Year awards, the Foyles Non-Fiction Book of the Year award and the Hodges Figgis Irish Book of the Year award.
 It was shortlisted for the 2021 Folio Prize, named as a New York Times Notable Book of the Year and a Publishers Weekly Best Book of 2021.
 The book was largely written as she sat in her car on the roof of a multi-storey car park in Ballincollig, after dropping her daughter to creche.

 In 2021, A Ghost in the Throat won the £10,000 James Tait Black Prize for biography.

 Ní Ghríofa's poem "Escape: A Chorus in Capes" from her 2021 collection To Star The Dark was deemed Highly Commended by the Forward Prize For Poetry.
 The collection also features poems "While Bleeding", "Craquelure" and "Lunulae."
 To Star the Dark is counted amongst the 'Best Poetry of 2021' by The Irish Times.